Euro slumps, bonds rally after ECB puts more pressure on Greece

 Shares in Europe .FTEU3, which closed prior to the ECB's announcement, ended up 0.6 percent.
 A measure of world stock markets .MIWD00000PUS was up 1.3 percent.

-The U.S. Labor Department is due to release its jobs report for January on Friday.
+The U.S. Labour Department is due to release its jobs report for January on Friday.

 In precious metals trading, gold XAU= rose 0.3 percent while silver XAG= was up 0.4 percent.
 Copper CMCU3 rose 0.3 percent after surging 3.5 percent on Tuesday in the biggest one-day move since May 2013.